927technology/kickstart/README.md

 This is a completely automated install.

-> OS Requirements </br>
+OS Requirements
 > 1 or more network interfaces with internet connectivity </br>
 > 1 or more processors </br>
 > 2048Mb or more memory

 1. You will need bootable media, NetBoot media does not work at this time, any minimal or full media will do.
+Boot media is important becuause it defines th OS major version.
+The OS detection looks at the OS defined in the initrd and builds based on the major version.
+A 9.1 OL will patch to the latest 9.x that is defined by the Distro maintainer.
     * [CentOS](https://www.centos.org/download/)
         * 7 Working
         * 8 Working - Not fully patching